toaderflorin/blog/content/blog/2022-02-27-cqrs/index.md

 categories:
 ---
 CQRS has been popular for quite a few years (more than a decade old at this point), and while it's no longer in the hype phase of adoption, it still gets brought up quite a bit during architectural discussions for new projects (usually in conjunction with microservices).
 A few years after the pattern became popular, there was mounting criticism against it, mainly because of the complexity it introduces - with critics citing it as a typical example of over-engineering / premature optimization.
 As with most new technologies, this is captured very well by the Gartner hype cycle graph.

 <br/><img src="hype.png" class="img" />

-The adoption curve for microservices was similar: they were initially everywhere and eventually, then there was a backlash against the approach, and eventually teams began using them more judiciously.
+The adoption curve for microservices was similar: they were initially everywhere, then there was a backlash against the approach, and eventually teams began using them more judiciously.
+This pattern is typical for many new frameworks as well:

+1. Phase 1: Hey, look, a new shinny toy is out -- I want to play with it.
+2. Phase 2: OK, this isn't really what I expected, it's really bad.
+3. Phase 3: Maybe we shouldn't have used it for everything, but it does have a place for certain usecases.

 Dismissing CQRS out of hand would be a mistake however, as it does serve a purpose, albeit a very specific one.
 The purpose of this article is to give a birds-eye view of the pattern, encourage its use where it's suitable, and potentially dissuade developer teams from adopting it where it isn't.

 ### Architecture

+Before CQRS we had CQS (Command Query Segregation) which is a pattern that can be attributed to Bertrand Mayer.
+You are probably using this pattern without even know you are -- in a nutshell it posits that asking a *question shouldn't change the answer*.
+This means you don't want a method to mutate your state and return a value at the same time.

 CQRS stands for Command Query Responsibility Segregation.
-In a nutshell, it means that the read and write parts of the application are separated.
+It means that the read and write parts of the application are separated.
 Here are high-level schematics of the topologies of the two architectures, presented side by side.

 <img src="x.png" class="img" />